* Threatened or Endangered

 : Least Concern

-Common in most of its range except for Norway, Sweden and Finland where the total population numbers just a few hundred or less.
+• The arctic fox is common in most of its range except in Norway, Sweden, and Finland where the total population numbers just a few hundred or less.

 Top